 Yes.
 You can also have arrests expunged, whether that is something you want to do or not depends on what sort of trouble it causes you.

-James Abate has had clients who just can’t deal with the fact that that arrest is on there because they know they didn’t do anything wrong and they don’t even want to have to answer the question if it ever comes up because they know that the charges were dismissed because they didn’t do anything.
+James Abate has had clients who just can’t deal with the fact that arrest is on there because they know they didn’t do anything wrong and they don’t even want to answer the question if it ever comes up because they know that the charges were dismissed because they didn’t do anything.

 So yes, the arrests can be expunged even if you’re not expunging a conviction.

 Do Most People Forget About The Arrest And Don’t Even Think About That Because A Potential Employer Could See That?

 No, that’s not likely.
 People do forget about it but a potential employer, taking an example of labor law just to answer this, the typical way that it is going to come up is that they are going to run a check for convictions, not arrests, and they are going to ask about convictions, not arrests because the idea is that anybody can get arrested, not anyone can be convicted.

 So, there are some convictions, once you have that conviction, you might as well stop looking for jobs; one of them being shoplifting.

 If you’ve been arrested and convicted of shoplifting, do anything you can to get out of that because no one is ever going to hire you to watch their cash register if they know that you’re a shoplifter because it just impugns your ability to be trusted.

 There are also some programs out there that New Jersey and other states have been pushing, a “Get Rid of the Box campaign,” which is to get rid of that box on job applications that say, “Have you ever been convicted of a crime,” so that you can’t be asked that question until after you get a job offer.